 There are multiple paper and ink options when it comes to paper photo prints.
 So, it is possible to get a high-quality print using paper if you go for a high-quality paper with a high-end photo printer.

 When it comes to canvas, you have only matte and glossy canvas.
-These two canvas variants do come in premium qualities also.
-But when you compare the paper print from a high-end printer with a high-end canvas print, the paper print will have a slight edge in quality.
+These two variants do come in premium qualities also.
+But when you compare a high-quality paper photo print with a high-end canvas print, the paper print will have a slight edge in quality.

 2. Cost of Print